Presidency of Lyndon B. Johnson: Initial re-election campaign and withdrawal

-General election
+General election and transition period

 Humphrey faced two major opponents in the 1968 general election campaign.
 The Republicans nominated former Vice President Richard Nixon, and Nixon selected Governor Spiro Agnew as his running mate.
 Nixon attacked the Great Society and the Supreme Court, and indicated that he would bring peace in Vietnam.
 With the support of Strom Thurmond and other Southern Republicans, Nixon pursued a Southern Strategy that focused on winning the support of Southern white voters who had been alienated by the Johnson administration's actions on civil rights.
 Humphrey's other major challenger, George Wallace, ran as the candidate of the American Independent Party, receiving support from the Ku Klux Klan and far-right groups like the John Birch Society.
 Wallace's strongest backing came from pro-segregation Southerners, but he also appealed to white working class areas in the North with his "law and order" campaign.
-As a third party candidate, Wallace did not believe that he could win the presidency, but he hoped to win enough electoral votes to force a contingent election in the House of Representatives.
+As a third-party candidate, Wallace did not believe that he could win the presidency, but he hoped to win enough electoral votes to force a contingent election in the U.S. House of Representatives.

 Humphrey's polling numbers improved after a September 30 speech in which he broke with Johnson's war policy, calling for an end to the bombing of North Vietnam.
 In what was termed the October surprise, Johnson announced to the nation on October 31, 1968, that he had ordered a complete cessation of "all air, naval and artillery bombardment of North Vietnam", effective November 1, should the North Vietnamese government be willing to negotiate and citing progress with the Paris peace talks.
 However, Nixon won the election, narrowly edging Humphrey with a plurality of the popular vote and a majority of the electoral vote.
 Wallace captured 13.5 percent of the popular vote and 46 electoral votes.
 Nixon capitalized on discontent over civil rights to break the Democratic Party's hold on the South.
 He also performed well in the states west of the Mississippi River, due in part to rising resentment against the federal government in those states.
 Both the South and the West would be important components of the GOP electoral coalition in subsequent elections.
 Despite Nixon's victory in the 1968 presidential election, Democrats retained control of both houses of Congress.